 When we 'let go and let god', this gives us unimagined peace, meaning and assistance, where we may not have had access before this type of surrendering.

 When we trust a higher power (something greater than ourself), we connect to a different level of consciousness and life can be much better, things begin to flow rather than be forced and our health can also improve (among many other aspects).

 You don't even have to call it 'god', as for some people this can be a negative trigger or feelings of resistance.
 You can call it what you like?
 Source energy, universal power, divine consciousness, christ consciousness, it does not really matter, the point is that you find a way to connect to this higher power and surrender the things in yourself that do not or no longer serve you.

 Surrender troublesome thoughts, troublesome desires or toxic behaviours over to this eternal consciousness.
 You can even pray if that's your thing?
 Prayer is beyond powerful!
 Prayer can be as simple as asking 'god' for help (insert your preferred terminology).

 Surrender brings us so much freedom and much-needed relief from our Type A tendencies.
-Type A personalities or 'doers' tend to be more prone to developing adrenal fatigue as we are often driven to achieve what is often reasonable for our body and health; we can often ignore our body's messages (symptoms) until it's too late!
+Type A personalities or 'doers' tend to be more prone to developing adrenal fatigue (and many health conditions for that matter) as we are often driven to achieve what is often reasonable for our body and health; we can often ignore our body's messages (symptoms) until it's too late!

 Making the effort to cultivate a spiritual practice is something that can be so rewarding and it is 100% worth the effort and time.
 Our lives feel so much more enriched when we connect to this god/universal consciousness and we don't feel as prone to addictive behaviours such as control, eating, shopping*, drinking etc.